Will-ALVIDI/cppStartingKit/README.md

 # Customize your color scheme

-If you use a default color scheme or something downloaded from the Internet and you want to use the **C++ Starting Kit** you will have to manage your scopes inside your configuration file(`*.tmTheme`).
+If you use a default color scheme or something downloaded from the Internet you will have to add [**C++ Starting Kit** scopes](https://github.com/kodLite/cppStartingKit#c-starting-kit-scope-list) inside your `*.tmTheme` configuration file.

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check the following, it's a set of useful tips which will help to customize your Sublime Text environment.
+Otherwise check the following, it is design as set of useful tips which will help you to customize your Sublime Text environment.

-### Change your color scheme

-* Go to `Preferences > Color Scheme` menu.

 ### Locate your color scheme configuration file

 * Default color schemes are located inside the package `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
 * User color schemes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.

-If you want to tweak a default color scheme I recommend you to copy it and rename it in your `Sublime Text/Data/Packages/User` folder.
+If you want to tweak a default color scheme I recommend you to copy and rename it in your `Sublime Text/Data/Packages/User` folder.

+### Change your color scheme

+* Go to `Preferences > Color Scheme` menu.

 ### Find a scope name